homeofficehost/dotfiles/README.md

 You don't need to install or configure anything upfront!
 This works with a brand-new macOS machine.

+All steps use configuration convention (sensitive defaults) and everything should be performed automatically without having to press any buttons until the end.
+However, you can still interact at any time.

-I suppose for those that _just want the dotfiles_ getting set up is as easy as
+I suppose for those that _just want the dotfiles_ getting set up is as easy as:

 ```sh
 curl -Lks https://raw.githubusercontent.com/thomasgroch/dotfiles/bare/bootstrap.sh | /bin/bash